July 4, 2009

 Why Blogger Is No Good For Business Blogging

-Posted by: Krishna De of BizGrowthNews on 10/12/08
+Posted by: of BizGrowthNews on 10/12/08

 I was recently running a workshop about Word of Mouse Marketing using social media from blogging to microblogging, podcasting to video casting and it was heartening to see that about 8 per cent of the 140 attendees were blogging about their business.

-However I then became disheartened as most of those blogs had been developed on a platform such as Blogger or Wordpress.com.
+However I then became disheartened as most of those blogs had been developed on a platform such as Blogger or WordPress.com.

 If anyone tells you that business blogging is not a significant investment of your time, they clearly are not a business blogger developing online content and implementing a link building strategy to bring traffic to their business blog.